openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 ## Quick Start

-1. Clip the CT current sensors around Live OR Neutral cable of the AC circuit to be measured (not both), note CT direction K -> L (L: Load).
+1. Clip the CT current sensors around Live OR Neutral cable of the AC circuit to be measured (not both), note CT direction K -> L (L: Load), That’s on the Line conductor, the arrow points away from the load on the Neutral.

 2. Plug the CT current sensors into emonTx4 via 3.5mm jack plugs

-3. Plug emonVS RJ11 cable into emonTx4
+3. Plug emonVs RJ11 cable into emonTx4

-4. Plug emonVS USB-C cable into emonBase Raspberry Pi base-station power input connector
+4. Plug emonVs USB-C cable into emonBase Raspberry Pi base-station power input connector

-5. Plug emonVS into mains power via a domestic wall socket
+5. Plug emonVs into mains power via a domestic wall socket

 6. (optionally) connect emonBase Raspberry Pi base-station to Ethernet